National Assembly of Pakistan: Committees

+Pasban-e-Aman Force

+In 2023 the National Assembly Secretariat would constitute the Pasban-e-Aman (پاسبان امان) Force for the security of the Parliament House.
+According to the article, the majority of Pasban-e-Aman Force personnel belong to Gujar Khan, the constituency of then NA Speaker Raja Pervez Ashraf.
+The force is charged with the security of Parliament House and the National Assembly.
+Security responsibilities the Parliament House has been shifted from Frontier Corps to the new force.
+Pasban-e-Aman Force Personnel were given anti-terrorism training near Simly Dam, by September 15, 2023 three batches had finished their training.
+The uniform of the Pasban-e-Aman resembles to that of Elite Force having ATS sign on caps and Pasban-e-Aman written on the right shoulder.

 Composition and elections

 The Parliament of Pakistan, according to the Constitution of 1973, is bicameral.
 Article 50 of the Constitution clearly states that the Parliament of Pakistan consists of the President and two Houses known as the National Assembly and the Senate.
 The composition of the National Assembly is specified in Article 51 of the Constitution of Pakistan.
 Originally there were 210 National Assembly seats including 10 women which was increased to 237 in 1985 and later to 342.
 Currently, there are a total of 342 seats in the National Assembly.
-Of these, 272 are filled by direct elections.
+Of these, 266 are filled by direct elections.
 In addition, the Pakistani Constitution reserves 10 seats for religious minorities and 60 seats for women, to be filled by proportional representation among parties with more than 5% of the vote.
-After the 25th amendment Article 51.
+After the 25th Amendment Article 51.
 (1) There shall be [three hundred and thirty-six] seats for members in the National Assembly, including seats reserved for women and non-Muslims.
-Article 51. [(3A) Notwithstanding anything contained in clause (3) or any other law for the time being in force, the members of the National Assembly from the Federally Administered Tribal Areas to be elected in the general elections, 2018 shall continue till dissolution of the National Assembly and thereafter this clause shall stand omitted.
+Article 51. [(3A) Notwithstanding anything contained in clause (3) or any other law for the time being in force, the members of the National Assembly from the Federally Administered Tribal Areas to be elected in the general elections, 2018 shall continue till the dissolution of the National Assembly and thereafter this clause shall stand omitted.

 Members of the National Assembly are elected by the people in competitive multi-party elections, to be held at most five years apart on universal adult franchise.
-To be a member of electoral college, according to Article 62 of the Constitution, candidates must be citizens of Pakistan and not less than 25 years of age.
+To be a member of the electoral college, according to Article 62 of the Constitution, candidates must be citizens of Pakistan and not less than 25 years of age.